When Flesh Flares

 Basically, my tool evaluates the contents of not just the food item but—just as important—the packaging.
 And in most cases, it’s the packaging that contains additives, like anti-browning agents and preservatives, that are harmful for me.

-I simply speak the name and maker of the product into my device and get a complete breakdown of the contents and a Yes or No answer whether it’s safe for me.
-No more guesswork, no more reading labels, no more taking home the wrong items.
+I simply speak the name and maker of the product into my device and learn whether it’s safe for me.
+No more reading labels, no more scanning barcodes and finally, more foods inside my basket!

 Continue with Compounding Medicines below or see: